LondonStory/Supervised-NLP-models/README.md

 # Supervised-NLP-models
-Various supervised NLP models are tested on the dataset for benchmark purpose for tasks like, sentiment analysis, hate speech detection etc.
+Various supervised NLP models are applied on the CrowdTangle (Facebook) dataset for tasks like, sentiment analysis, hate speech detection etc. We use multilingual and bilingual models for benchmarking purposes, and compare their performance.

+The goal is to automatically filter out the toxic contents and identify harmful actors within the CrowdTangle platform.